ros-navigation/docs.nav2.org/configuration/packages/configuring-loopback-sim.rst

   double         0.05
   ============== ==============

-  Description
+  Description:
     Minimum measurable distance from the scan in meters.
-Values below this are considered invalid
+Values below this are considered invalid.

 :scan_range_max: